Home ยป Blog ยป Free Patterns

 Welcome to the 4th Flower Square pattern of the Bláithín Blanket Stash Busting CAL!
 This crochet square is called the Hydrangea Square.
 This square is a little more challenging!
 Includes popcorns for texture, spike stitches and FPdc, and it will make a lovely addition to your blanket!
 You will need to make 4 Hydrangea Squares and 4 solid squares for this part of the CAL.

-- Even though the Blaithin Blanket CAL is now over – all information and patterns for the squares will be available always on my Blog.
+The Blaithin Blanket CAL is over now, but all information and patterns for the squares will always be available for Free on my Blog.

 I have included the patterns in US crochet terms and UK crochet terms.
 You will find the Instructions below in written form, and also some helpful photo tutorials.